5 Ways to Find Your First Job Before or After Graduation

 Hello Shukuru, I came across Tanzlite Digital on Instagram and noticed that you guys haven’t posted for months.
 I’m reaching out to see if you may need a hand on keeping your page updated with engaging educational, humorous, and even entertaining posts around your industry.

 I am just starting my freelancing journey and here is my mock portfolio.
+I will post 4x a week, design simple graphics and short videos.

 If the idea of keeping your page updated sounds great to you, I can do that for you for an entry fee of Tsh XXXXX per month.
 Let me know what you think.